archieyanguofc/ENGG680Group4FinalProject/Final Project/readme.md

 ENGG 680 GROUP 4

-To download data and preprocessed, use the link below.
+To download preprocessed and testing data, use the link below.
+You still need to download the joint coordinates data from IntelliRehabDS.

 https://drive.google.com/file/d/17_PQkPYavjGZpJ5auGj3EFrTNZlFTDfU/view?usp=sharing